 Implementation planning is a key step in any software development project plan.
 During the implementation task, a step-by-step plan is drafted for implementation of the changes in the production systems.
 The implementation plan is used by the deployment team to do the deployment.

 Pre-Production is a dress rehearsal of the tasks to be done in the production implementation.
 The pre-production environment helps the team to identify any gaps in the planning before proceeding with the production implementation.

 - Configure Pre-Production: The deployment team will follow the steps which will be followed during production environment implementation.

 - Test Pre-Production: The business users or the technical team tests the pre production environment to make sure the system is working fine.

 The key to pre-production testing is to make sure that the system is usable and stable.
 The testing should be focused on making sure the new changes are working as expected.

 The day when the changes will be applied to production.

-After the new systems goes live there will be certain time until which the team which worked on the project is put on standby to fix any issues that are identified after the project goes live.
+After the new systems go live there will be a certain time until which the team which worked on the project is put on standby to fix any issues that are identified after the system goes live.

 Detailed step-by-step explaining the structure of plan for Software Implementation with MS Project, using Traffic Light Indicators to manage projects plans, Agile Project Plans in MS Project and Excel.